porobov/Concrete-Clock-1355/Makers HUB/Makers Instructions.md

 - Personal protection (glasses, rubber gloves, long-sleeve shirt, respirator)
 - Wood glue

-### Make mold casing:
+### Make mold casing:to

 The goal is to make it leak-tight and strong enough to withstand water or polyurethane poured inside.
 Polyurethane mold consists of two parts: clock face side and mechanism side.
 In order to cast face part (which is cast first) you gonna need to lift the master model in mold casing to fill the space of the future mechanism side part (let's call it a stand).
 The M and F sides should close as precisely as possible to be able to prevent polyurethane leaking even with no sealing.

-1. Cut plywood according to this scheme.
-You can do it either manually or using a CNC router. insert scheme - todo
+1. Cut plywood according to the scheme [here](/Makers%20HUB/files).
+You can do it either manually or using a CNC router.
 2. Make a stand according to this scheme.
 I found a local CNC-service and made it out of 0,118" (3 mm) PVC foam.
 And I put plasteline inside to avoid any voids and make the stand rigid.
 You may try Ponoko.com service to do this.
 3. Glue the parts together using the stand as a gauge.